tardate/LittleArduinoProjects/Kraft/WyLed/README.md

 I checked out the basic operation of the TM1638 in [LEAP#481](https://leap.tardate.com/playground/led7segment/tm1638/).
-This project just truies to do something a little more interesting with the chip.
+This project tries to do something a little more interesting with the chip.

-One thing lead to another ... and I ended up with a freeform sculpture that got a little out of hand!
+One thing led to another ... and I ended up with a freeform sculpture that got a little out of hand!

 ### Sound Detector